 Breathability is critical if you need to be able to run, bike, hike, or generally get sweaty while wearing your windbreaker.
 None of us want to be panting inside a jacket that feels like a plastic poncho, but some of these jackets felt very much like it during our testing.
 We went for runs, uphill hikes, bike rides, and brisk walks on warm days to test each one's ability to keep our temperature regulated.
 We also considered features like vents, dual-direction zippers, and cuffs that can be pushed up your arms.
 In general, thinner windbreakers offer better breathability, though some mesh-lined models are more breathable than you might expect, as the mesh can add a wicking layer.
 It's important to note that breathability and wind protection are often traded off with one another — jackets that are more protective tend to be less breathable and vice versa.
 In some of the more technical (and more expensive) models we tested in our main review, there are many exceptions to this trend.
 But in this budget-friendly lineup, we found a clear inverse relationship between wind resistance and breathability.

 The most breathable jacket we tested is the Axen Windproof Jacket.
 This thin, soft coat is made of a more breathable weave laced with venting mesh panels in key areas — like underarms and across the top of your back.
 Its supple cuffs are pleasant to wear pushed up your arms, and when it came to choosing a jacket for a long run or ride, we chose this one every time.
 The Columbia Flash Forward is also pleasantly breathable.
 Its thin fabric lets body heat dissipate out more easily, and it's the only jacket in this review that has venting pockets.
 Made of mesh, the hand pockets can be opened to provide a pass-through for air.
-The Adidas Essentials Linear is one of just a few models with full mesh lining that manages to be more breathable than we expected, as the mesh acts as a wicking layer under a thin exterior.

 Weight and Packability

 If your windbreaker is destined to spend most of its existence hanging in your closet, this metric probably means very little to you.
 On the other hand, if you want a jacket that can travel, go camping, backpacking, or be there in the bottom of your purse when you really need it, finding a coat that can pack up small and weighs very little is critical.
-We weighed every model (reported weights are from size Smalls, except for the Charles River Wind and Water Pullover, which we tested in XS because of its oversized unisex fit).
+We weighed every model (reported weights are from size Small, except for the Charles River Classic Striped Pullover, which we tested in XS because of its oversized unisex fit).
 We packed them into their pockets if we could, their hoods if we couldn't, and an array of daypacks, tote bags, and luggage.

 Versatility

 While some folks adore having a specific jacket for every different activity they do, arguably far more of us prefer a coat that can function well across a wide variety of situations and needs.
 To test versatility, we wore these windbreakers during various outdoor activities, from morning coffee on the patio to exploring a new city to off-grid trail runs.
-We scrutinized their fit and style, how they move and keep us covered, different ways they can be worn, and how well they layer.
+We scrutinized their fit and style, how they move and keep us covered, the different ways they can be worn, and how well they layer.

 Water Resistance